enz/pentobi/HACKING.md

 ============

 Translations can be contributed at [Transifex](https://www.transifex.com/markus-enzenberger/pentobi/).
-Translation components will be included in Pentobi if at least 75 percent of the strings are translated.
+Check the announcements at Transifex for information about what branch the translations currently correspond to.
+Translation components will be included in releases if at least 75 percent of the strings are translated.
 The translation components are:

 * __Pentobi__ ([QT format](https://doc.qt.io/qt-5/linguist-ts-file-format.html))
   User interface of Pentobi main program